metadings/Blake2B.cs/README.md

 		} while (0 < ++i && i < UInt32.MaxValue);

+		/*

+		1. DANGER: Your program will run FOR HOURS !

+		2. If you use `emacs` as your editor, use file `~/emacs.d/init.el` and (global-auto-revert-mode 1) to have a real-time view of your program, if you run this `$ mono ./YourProgram.exe > './YourProgram's output.txt'` !

-		/* You should also try this using System.Threading.Thread! *
+		3. You should also try this using new System.Threading.Thread's:

 		} while (threadI < (i += threadC)); /**/
 	}